MatthijsKamstra/haxejs/01jquery/about.md

-But recently something changed: Andy started working for the HaxeFoundation And his work on the jQueryExterns are being joined into the compiler...
+But recently something changed: Andy started working for the HaxeFoundation.
+And his work on the jQueryExterns are joined into the compiler...
 I can't find out when will happen, but it will ...
 Starting form Haxe 3.3.+